Microsoft Licensing

 If you go beyond that, you pay extra.
 Key points:

-• Included Storage: Each Dynamics 365 tenant gets a default allotment of database storage (for records), file storage (attachments), and log storage.
-On top of that, each full user license usually adds a bit more to the pool.
+• Included Storage: Each Dynamics 365 tenant receives a default allotment of database storage (for records), file storage (for attachments), and log storage.
+Additionally, each full user license typically contributes a bit more to the pool.
 (For example, you might get a base 10 GB database storage plus a few hundred MB per user license โ€“ the actual numbers are in Microsoftโ€™s licensing guide.)
 This pooled capacity is shared across all your Dynamics 365 apps/environments in that tenant.

 • Exceeding Capacity: When your usage surpasses the included storage, you must buy additional capacity.
 Extra storage is sold per GB per month.
 The cost can be significant, roughly $40/GB/month for database storage.
-So if you need an extra 100 GB for your growing CRM database, thatโ€™s roughly $4,000 per month of additional cost.
-File storage (for things like attachments) is cheaper, but it is still a cost to consider if users upload many documents or images into the system.
+So, if you need an extra 100 GB for your growing CRM database, thatโ€™s roughly $4,000 per month in additional costs.
+File storage (for items such as attachments) is more cost-effective, but it is still a factor to consider if users frequently upload numerous documents or images into the system.

 Pricing Differences Across Applications